-- Identify things you can live with, even if not ideal. - Look for a Win-Win.
+- Identify things you can live with, even if not ideal. - Look for a win-win.

-5. Accept Influence & then Form a Win-Win Compromise
+5. Accept Influence and then Form a Win-Win

-- Look for common ground and points of agreement. - Identify the most important feelings about this issue. - Try to understand the situation from your partner's position. - Explore common goals. - Find ways to work toward your common goals. - Look for ways to yield, e.g. frequency, cost, timeline.
+- Compromise - Look for common ground and points of agreement. - Identify the most important feelings about an issue. - Try to understand the situation from your partner's position. - Explore common goals. - Find ways to work toward your common goals. - Look for ways to yield, e.g., frequency, cost, timeline.